-Explanation: Restoration of felled forests is regulated by the Forest Regeneration, Reforestation and Plantation Forest Regulations (Cabinet of Ministers No.308 in force from 09.05.2012).
-The regulations stipulate that felled forest areas must be restored (naturally or artificially) within 5 years from the moment of felling.
-With the exception of boggy forest types, where restoration must be carried out within 10 years.
-In Latvia, this process is monitored by the State Forest Service.
+Explanation: Restoration of felled forests in Latvia is regulated by the Forest Restoration, Forest Planting and Plantation Forest Regulations (MK No. 308 effective from 09.05.2012).
+The rules state that the forest areas that have been cut down must be restored (naturally or artificially) within 5 years from the moment of cutting down.
+With exceptions in marshy forest types, where regeneration must be done within 10 years.
+In Latvia, this process is monitored by the state forest service.